 - assign the lease - ie sell it to a new tenant;

 - sublet the premises, or part of them.

 Terminating a lease under a break clause

 If you can terminate at a specified point because there is a 'break clause' in your lease, you may have no continuing liabilities to the landlord.
 Check the notice you have to give, and that you have complied with conditions in the lease, such as keeping the premises in a good state of repair (any breaches may mean you lose you the right to terminate).

 Terminating a lease when there is no break clause

 If you can negotiate termination, you may have no ongoing liabilities to your landlord.
 In return you may have to pay a fee for terminating, any professional fees incurred, and the costs of repairs and redecoration.

 Assigning a lease

-Finding a new tenant to take over your lease - someone to 'assign' it to - is usually the best way of realising any value it has, but leases for fewer than three years often prohibit assignment, or you may need your landlord's consent which usually can't be unreasonably withheld.
-Or there may be restrictions on use that limit who you can assign to.
+Finding a new tenant to take over your lease - someone to 'assign' it to - is usually the best way of realising any value it has.
+But leases for fewer than three years often prohibit assignment, or you may need your landlord's consent (which usually can't be unreasonably withheld).
+There may also be restrictions on use, which will limit the types of business you can assign to.

 If you can assign, you'll usually be legally liable for all future payments owed by the next tenants, or have to guarantee some or all of their payments.
 The landlord may try to negotiate other payments from you that you may be able to pass onto, or share, with the new tenant.